saucelabs/sauce-docs/docs/web-apps/automated-testing/faq.md

 #### **Can I use any version of Cypress/TestCafe/Playwright?**

-No, only certain versions of Cypress/TestCafe/Playwright can be used on SauceLabs.
+No, only certain versions of Cypress/TestCafe/Playwright can be used on Sauce Labs.
 The list of supported versions for each framework can be found in our docs:

 * [Using Cypress](https://docs.saucelabs.com/web-apps/automated-testing/cypress/#supported-testing-platforms)